opena11y/aria-in-html-to-code/README.md

 # ARIA in HTML to Code Generator

-This utility parses the [ARIA in HTML](https://www.w3.org/TR/html-aria/) specification and generates a Javascript Object representing the information in the specification.
-The object is available as a [JSON object](releases/ariaInHtmlInfo.json) or as a [Javascript include file](releases/ariaInHtmlInfo.js).
+This utility parses the [ARIA in HTML](https://www.w3.org/TR/html-aria/) specification and generates a Javascript Object representing the information in HTML Tage Name table in the specification.
+The object created is available as a [JSON object](releases/ariaInHtmlInfo.json) or as a [Javascript include file](releases/ariaInHtmlInfo.js).
+Note the generator code has some exception clauses due to the complexity of some of the table rows in the specification.

 ## Creating the JSON and JS files